RuchithaKunchala/Service-Monitoring/README.md

 <!-- SERVICE MONITORING DASHBOARD -->
 # Grafana Dashboard
 This document will help you know about Database Monitoring Dashboard and some related aspects.
-The currently illustriated Service Monitoring Dashboard is built to monitor the Time Series Data Base for Applications taken in real time ensuring availabilty and performance.
+The current illustriation is regarding a Service Monitoring Dashboard which is built to monitor the Time Series Data Base for Applications taken in real time ensuring availabilty and performance.

 <!-- NEED FOR MONITORING -->
 # Need for Monitoring?